llmhyy/tregression/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|__ 1 (bug_id)<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|__ 2   <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|__ ...<br />

+It also supports Regressions4j (https://github.com/SongXueZhi/regs4j) bugs.
+Please download CLI.sh and CLI.jar from the Regressions4j project.
+Open and modify Tregressions's scripts/regs4j.sh file as specified inside.
+Then run regs4j.sh as instructed in the file itself.
+Similar to Defects4j, it will clone all buggy and fixed versions to your specified directory.

 Last, please unzip this file (https://github.com/llmhyy/tregression/blob/master/tregression/dependent_lib/junit_lib.rar) under the dropins directory of your eclipse root folder.
 It contains all the runtime Java libraries.

 ## Running Tregression (ERASE) on Defects4J bugs